Long COVID: Reproductive system

 In the female reproductive system, long COVID may disrupt fertility, the menstrual cycle, menopause, gonadal function, and ovarian sufficiency.
 Exacerbation of other long COVID symptoms around menstruation has also been documented.

 Other symptoms

 Joint pain and muscle pain are frequently reported as symptoms of long COVID.
 Some people experience hair loss and skin rashes.
-People are at increased risk of type I and II diabetes after recovering from acute COVID.
+People are at increased risk of type 1 or type 2 diabetes after recovering from acute COVID.

 Subgroups

 Because the symptom combinations of long COVID vary significantly from person to person, one approach to researching the condition is to define subgroups or clusters of long-haulers.
 This would allow for more targeted clinical care.